n00b69/woa-betalm/guide/status.md

 # Running Windows on the LG G8s

 ## Project status
-Alpha.
-Some things work, some don't.
-Current main objective is to get charging and audio working.
+Current main objective is to get USB charging and speaker audio working.

 There are currently issues with restarting/shutting down the device while in Windows, requiring you to force reboot using the power + volume down button.
 This will hopefully be fixed soon.